 The 4-day week as a forward-looking working time model

 This means that leisure time is more important to people than ever before.
-This goes hand in hand with shorter working hours and self-determined work.
+This goes hand in hand with shorter working hours and self-determined working.
 According to a survey conducted by RTL and ntv at the beginning of 2022, around 71% of Germans are in favor of introducing a 4-day week.

 However, the ArbZG stipulates that a working day shift may not last longer than 8 hours.
 With overtime, the limit is a maximum of 10 hours at a time.
 The 4-day week in conjunction with a 40-hour model is therefore right at the limit of what is permitted by law.